 5. EBOS Group Limited

-EBOS Group is a company with operations in New Zealand and Australia in the field of pharmacy, healthcare, animal health products.
+EBOS Group is a company with operations in both New Zealand and Australia in the fields of pharmacy, healthcare, animal health products.
 It manufactures and distributes products as wholesalers and through franchises too.

 Company Revenue: $ 4 billion